Dian01811/Dian01811.GitHub.io/index.md

 <strong>Oct 13, 2023: Ji participated in a field trip regarding igneous and metamorphic rocks in Valles Caldera, Los Alamos Surge Deposits, Bandelier National Monument, and Rio Grande Gorge.</strong>

-<strong>Agu 15, 2023: Ji was awarded the Chair’s Fellowship by Rice University Department of Earth, Environmental and Planetary Sciences.</strong>
+<strong>Aug 15, 2023: Ji was awarded the Chair’s Fellowship by Rice University Department of Earth, Environmental and Planetary Sciences.</strong>

-<strong>Agu 1, 2023: Ji moved on to the PhD program at Rice University.</strong> Bye, Tennessee!
+<strong>Aug 1, 2023: Ji moved on to the PhD program at Rice University.</strong> Bye, Tennessee!

 <strong>Jul 6, 2023: Ji defended his MS Thesis!</strong>